-The Basel Committee on Banking Supervision, a group of international bank supervisors, created a set of 12 financial indicators to identify global systemically important banks (G-SIBs).
+The Basel Committee on Banking Supervision, a group of international bank supervisors, utilizes a set of financial indicators to identify global systemically important banks (G-SIBs).
 A G-SIB is a bank whose failure could pose a threat to the international financial system.
 A bank designated as a G-SIB must hold more risk-based capital to enhance its resilience and is subject to additional regulatory oversight.

 G-SIB scores are calculated by averaging the following five categories of the Basel Committee's assessment methodology: size, interconnectedness, substitutability, complexity, and cross-jurisdictional activity.